-Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the West Carroll Parish Police Jury for financial reporting purposes.
+Governmental Accounting Standards Board established criteria for determining which component units should be considered part of the West Carroll Parish Police Jury for financial reporting purposes.
 The basic criterion for including a potential component unit within the reporting entity is financial accountability.
 The GASB has set forth criteria to be considered in determining financial accountability.
 This criteria includes:

 - 1. Appointing a voting majority of an organization's governing body, and - a.
-The ability of the police jury to impose its will on that organization and/or - b The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - 2.
-Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - 3.
+The ability of the police jury to impose its will on that organization and/or - b.
+The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - 2.
+Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury and the potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury exists. - 3.
 Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.

 Because the police jury appoints members to the District's Board and the District is financially accountable to the police jury, the District was determined to be a component unit of the West Carroll Parish Police Jury, the financial reporting entity.
-The accompanying financial statements present information only on the funds maintained by the District and do not present information on the police Jury, the general government services provided by that governmental unit, or the other governmental units that comprise the financial reporting entity.
+The accompanying financial statements present information only on the funds maintained by the District and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the financial reporting entity.

-B. FUNDS AND ACCOUNT GROUPS The accounts of the District are organized and operated on the basis of funds A fund is an independent fiscal and accounting entity with a self-balancing set of accounts.
+B. FUNDS AND ACCOUNT GROUPS The accounts of the District are organized and operated on the basis of funds.
+A fund is an independent fiscal and accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The District has only one fund.